MOberlechner/soda/README.md

 Operations Research, 2023 (Forthcoming)

 ## Projects
-The code contains different projects and can be used to reproduce the respective results
+The code contains different projects and can be used to reproduce the respective results.

 - **Computing Bayes Nash Equilibrium Strategies in Auction Games via Simultaneous Online Dual Averaging.**<br>
 *Martin Bichler, Maximilian Fichtl, Matthias Oberlechner*<br>
 Operations Research, 2023 (Forthcoming) <br> See `projects/soda/readme` for experiments.
+- (tbd)

 ## What is implemented?